 Most American industries are structured around a system whereby a manager (or managers) directs the duties of a number of diverse employees.
 As a manager, it is important to understand the employees working underneath you while learning their strengths and weaknesses.
 A good manager will assign tasks that play to an employee’s strengths while providing training and opportunities to improve any deficiencies.
 One increasingly common challenge is employees with high-functioning anxiety in the workplace.

 It is a reality that physical and mental illness are a part of life, and effectively managing employees affected with various disorders is not only the right thing to do but is intrinsic to the job description.
-Employees with high-functioning anxiety are no less capable than other workers but could benefit from a professional anxiety treatment program like that at Connections Wellness Centers in Texas.
+Employees with high-functioning anxiety are no less capable than other workers but could benefit from a professional anxiety treatment program like that at Connections Wellness Centers in Dallas/Fort Worth, Texas.
 Call 940.360.4245 to learn more!

 What Should Managers Know When Managing Employees with High-Functioning Anxiety?

 It is important to distinguish between a generalized anxiety disorder and a high-functioning anxiety disorder.
 As with most mental health diagnoses, generalized anxiety disorder requires symptoms to interfere with one’s activities of daily living for a prolonged period.
 In high-functioning anxiety, one of the symptoms is the inability to let your anxiety interfere with your activities of daily living, to the point of feeling the need to do everything perfectly all the time.